 - The ability to work in a professional manner with minimal supervision.

 - Strong communications skills (both oral and written).

 - General computer proficiency and a good working knowledge of Microsoft Office applications, or willingness to learn

 - Internet use and Social media experience, or willingness to learn

-There will be a compulsory training session for successful candidates May 9 - May 12, 2022.
+There will be a compulsory training session for successful candidates starting May 15th, 2023.

 *The successful candidate will hold office space at the Toquaht Nation and Yuułuʔiłʔatḥ Government - Ucluelet First Nation offices.

 *Preference will be given to local indigenous community members.

 Using the form below, please submit a cover letter and a complete resume including 3 references with contact information.
 These must be submitted as two separate documents.